Here are notes, Web links, and videos from our meetings:

 09-27-2014

-Getting into the UEFI configuration screens in "Windows 10":
+Getting into the UEFI configuration screens in "Windows 11" or "Windows 10":

 Use the left mouse button to click on the "Start button".